mehdouch77/seera_project/README.md

 2. Initialise terraform workspace and create resources:
 ```$ terraform init
    $ terraform apply
 ```

 3. You can see that ansible inventory has been generated dynamically to **playbooks/inventory/seera**

 # Deploy the wordpress stack with Ansible

-Launch the playbook to deploy the stack:
+1. Launch the playbook to deploy the stack:

-`ansible-playbook -i inventory/all wordpress_deploy.yml`
+`$ ansible-playbook -i inventory/all wordpress_deploy.yml`

+2. Wordpress should be available within few minutes by visting the server IP on the browser.